Space

 No hay anuncios

-— And absolutely not.
+— And of course not.
 You have to send the reports to Earth.
-I had to write a disclosure report in these two hours about what we had done that day and select a block of photographs agreed upon with the commander.
-All this was part of the mission, and questionnaires on health, human factors, sustainability, etc. Also, I had committed to sending a daily chronicle to Diario de León, because I am from León.
-The proposal made me very excited, but in the end, I ended up doing it in my room until 3 in the morning because the two hours of connection were not enough for me.
+I had two hours to write a report disseminating what we had done that day and select a block of photographs agreed upon with the commander.
+All of this was part of the mission, along with questionnaires on health, human factors, sustainability, etc. Additionally, I had committed to sending a daily chronicle to Diario de León, because I am from León.
+I was very excited about the proposal, but in the end, I ended up doing it in my room until 3 in the morning because the two hours of connection were not enough.
 I wrote at night and sent it the next day when I had a connection.
 It appeared in the newspaper a day or two late, but if we were on Mars, there would also be a delay.

-— Yes, unless they develop specific technology to prevent it.
-What exists is satellite internet, just like in the Utah desert.
-There, when the mission was already over, if we wanted to make a call, you had to take the car and go two hours away.
+— Yes, unless they develop a specific technology to prevent it.
+What there is is satellite internet, just like in the Utah desert.
+There, when the mission had already ended, if we wanted to make a call you had to take the car and drive two hours.

-— There is an average of -7 °C. But you have a lot of temperature fluctuation, just like you would on Mars [where it goes from -83 ºC at night to about 13 ºC during the day].
-There were times when you went out and it was -10 °C and then two hours later it was 20 ºC.
+— The average temperature is from -60 to -65 ºC.
+In the Utah desert you have a lot of temperature fluctuations, just like you would in Mars [where it goes from -80ºC at night to between 2 and 20 ºC during the day].
+There in Utah there were times when you went out and it was -10 °C and then after two hours it was 20 ºC.
 You could get very hot, but you can't take off your suit.

 — No, it's a suit that weighs about thirteen or fifteen kilos because on Mars it would weigh that.
-On Earth it would weigh about 32 kilos, but on Mars there is less gravity and it would weigh about 13.
+On Earth it would weigh 34 kilos, but on Mars there is less gravity and it would weigh about 13.
 It's difficult to work with a thirteen-kilo suit, it's a challenge.
-And for me, the first week was very difficult.
-Then I adapted to it.
+And for me, the first week was very hard.
+Then I adapted.
 It's a blue jumpsuit that simulates a flight suit and a backpack with life support, like oxygen.
-It's not the real astronaut suit because there are very few of them, they are very expensive and are reserved for training people who will go to space.
-In simulations, more economical suits are used, I wouldn't say cheap, because nothing is cheap in science, but they are more economical than the real ones.
+It's not the real astronaut suit because there are very few of these, they are very expensive and are reserved for training people who will go to space.
+In simulations, more economical suits are used, I wouldn't say cheap, because nothing in science is cheap, but they are more economical than the real ones.

 Cargando